aiman-al-masoud/deixiscript/README.md

 - is a concept supposed to be (isa) itself?
 NO!
 But match() does check equality of consts before isa.

+- entities and strings are serialized in the same way.
+They are the same thing.

 ## Half Solved Problems

 - maybe need to pass down new kb not old one within body of ask() for correct